Data Modeling

 - Will users enter this data?
 Consider input widgets

-- Is it a list of options?
-Use Selection type
+- Is it a finite set of values?
+Use State type

 - Could values be very long?
-Use Long Text instead of Text
+Use Text instead of String

 Defining Relationships